 Meaning and History

-Most Duke Blue Devils logos had the image of a demon.
-Only the latest version contains an abstract image of the letter “D.” In 1936, an emblem with a humanized devil was introduced.
-He looked like a respectable man with a triangular beard and a curled mustache.
-The horns looked like they were part of a headgear.
+Most logos of the Duke Blue Devils featured an image of a demon.
+Only the latest version contains an abstract representation of the letter “D.” In 1936, an emblem appeared with an anthropomorphized devil.
+He looked like a respectable man with a triangular beard and twirled mustaches.
+The horns looked like part of a headgear.

-In 1948, artists painted the devil in full growth, with a long tail and a trident.
-The style was close to caricature-animated.
-In 1955, the main character lost his charisma and became like a clumsy creature with big ears.
+In 1948, artists depicted the devil at full height, with a long tail and a trident.
+The style was close to cartoon animation.
+In 1955, the main character lost charisma and resembled a clumsy creature with large ears.
 Then, in 1966, the sports department adopted a logo with a white and blue head.
-In 1971, she was replaced by a demon in a cloak against a fire.
-The final version of the emblem was approved in 1978: the letter “D,” consisting of two polygons.
+In 1971, it was replaced by a demon in a cloak against a backdrop of fire.
+The final version of the emblem was approved in 1978: the letter “D” consisting of two polygons.

 1936 – 1947